AnnaMGardner/CS4641Project/index.md

 ### Data Preprocessing
 In order to prepare our data for both unsupervised and supervised analysis, we cleaned, standardized, reduced the dimensionality, and synthetically balanced our raw dataset.
 Some features in the raw data contain string values which are difficult for a machine learning algorithm to process.
 We converted these feature values into integer value with label encoding.
 For example, in the “gender” column, the “male” value is converted into 1, while the “female” value is 0.
 We also observed that in our raw data had some missing values for BMI.
 Given that only 3.9% of this data was missing, we kept this feature and filled any missing values with the mean value of the data column.
 To better understand the features in the data after label encoding and filling in missing data, we plotted the correlation heat map shown in Figure 1.
 Features with very high correlation to each other and very low correlation to the target are subject to be dropped to reduce the overall dimensionality of our data.
 Due to the low correlation value between the “id” and the target ”stroke” we dropped this feature.
 There was also low correlation between "gender" and the target.
-Something to note is that we removed the "gender" column before the Isomap dimensionality reduction but not before PCA or T-SNE due to time constraints.
+Something to note is that we removed the "gender" column before the Isomap dimensionality reduction and all supervised learning but not before PCA or T-SNE due to time constraints.

-After dropping the “id” feature, we performed SMOTE to balance the data.
+After dropping all unnecessary features, we performed SMOTE to balance the data.
 A major issue in the given dataset is that the raw data is unbalanced.
 249 data points identify the chance of stroke, and 4821 data points identify no stroke given that stroke likelihood in the average patient is very low.
 In order to mitigate issues that arise from only 5% of our datapoints being from a patient who suffered from a stroke, we also rebalanced the dataset using the Synthetic Minority Oversampling Technique (SMOTE) [6].
 This process chooses samples with the same target value that are close to eachother in the feature space and selects new datapoints that exist on a line between them.
 The balanced data oversamples at the adjacent of the minority (positive) datapoints to have the same number of data points as the majority (negative) data (Figure 2 in results).
 We applied this method before performing PCA and T-SNE dimensionality reduction.
 Following these steps, we normalized the data between 1 and -1 in order to ensure that certain variables of different units would not have a disproportionate effect on our unsupervised and supervised learning models.

 ### Unsupervised Learning